Fly: Larva

 In many flies, the larval stage is long and adults may have a short life.
 Most dipteran larvae develop in protected environments; many are aquatic and others are found in moist places such as carrion, fruit, vegetable matter, fungi and, in the case of parasitic species, inside their hosts.
 They tend to have thin cuticles and become desiccated if exposed to the air.
 Apart from the Brachycera, most dipteran larvae have sclerotised head capsules, which may be reduced to remnant mouth hooks; the Brachycera, however, have soft, gelatinized head capsules from which the sclerites are reduced or missing.
 Many of these larvae retract their heads into their thorax.
-The spiracles in the larva and pupa don't have any internal mechanical closing device.
+The spiracles in the larva and pupa do not have any internal mechanical closing device.

 Some other anatomical distinction exists between the larvae of the Nematocera and the Brachycera.
 Especially in the Brachycera, little demarcation is seen between the thorax and abdomen, though the demarcation may be visible in many Nematocera, such as mosquitoes; in the Brachycera, the head of the larva is not clearly distinguishable from the rest of the body, and few, if any, sclerites are present.
 Informally, such brachyceran larvae are called maggots, but the term is not technical and often applied indifferently to fly larvae or insect larvae in general.
 The eyes and antennae of brachyceran larvae are reduced or absent, and the abdomen also lacks appendages such as cerci.
 This lack of features is an adaptation to food such as carrion, decaying detritus, or host tissues surrounding endoparasites.
 Nematoceran larvae generally have well-developed eyes and antennae, while those of Brachyceran larvae are reduced or modified.